-The flagship Byron Bay brewery and tasting room leaves nothing to the imagination, with Stone & Wood’s year-round offerings flowing freely on tap next to exclusive pilot batch and special brews.
+The flagship Byron Bay brewery and tasting room leave nothing to the imagination, with Stone & Wood’s year-round offerings flowing freely on tap next to exclusive pilot batch and special brews.

-For those who love the authenticity and individuality of Stone & Wood, the brewer has launched Beer Club, a monthly membership bringing members limited releases and merchandise alongside access to exclusive events and content, and the old faithfuls they know and love.
+For those who love the authenticity and individuality of Stone & Wood, the brewer has recently launched Beer Club, a monthly membership bringing members limited release brews and merchandise alongside access to exclusive events and content and the old faithful they know and love.

 The team calls Beer Club “an opportunity to bring together the community of drinkers who love to regularly try something different and limited from us.”

-We’ve loved working with the Stone & Wood team on a range of bespoke craft beer packaging projects, so when they approached us about creating a custom mailer for Beer Club, we couldn’t wait to get started.
+We’ve loved working with the Stone & Wood team on a range of bespoke craft beer packaging projects, so when they approached us about creating something for the all-new Beer Club, we couldn’t wait to get started.

-We chatted to the team about the concept and what they hope members will enjoy about it.
+We chatted to Stone & Wood, GM Steve Blick, about the concept and what they hoped members would enjoy about it.
 Here’s how it went.

 What is Beer Club for those who don’t know?

-Firstly, we wanted a way to ensure people who are looking for our limited release beers are always able to get their hands on them.
-Rather than being disappointed if they sell out or not being able to find them near where they live, if they are a member of the Beer Club they are guaranteed to receive them when they are released, sometimes earlier.
+Firstly, we wanted a way to ensure people looking for our limited release beers are always able to get their hands on them.
+Rather than being disappointed if they sell out or not finding them near where they live, if they are a member of the Beer Club, they are guaranteed to receive them when they are released, sometimes earlier.

 Second, we wanted to have the opportunity to connect directly with this community of drinkers.
-Whether that’s the monthly Beer Club newsletter we send exclusively to them, stories and interviews with our head brewer or others in the beer world, invitations to events or other ways we can build and be part of this community.
+Whether that's the monthly Beer Club newsletter, where we send exclusive stories and interviews with our head brewer or others in the beer world, invitations to events or other ways to build and be part of this community.

 What can customers expect when they sign up?